Space: 1999: Making of Series 2

 Members of the Space: 1999 cast were disenchanted with the scripts.
-Martin Landau: "They changed it because a bunch of American minds got into the act and they decided to do many things they felt were commercial.
+Martin Landau said: "They changed it because a bunch of American minds got into the act and they decided to do many things they felt were commercial.
 Fred Freiberger helped in some respects, but, overall, I don't think he helped the show, I think he brought a much more ordinary, mundane approach to the series."
-One particular episode ('All That Glisters', which dealt with the threat of an intelligent rock) was of such allegedly deficient quality that it sparked a confrontation between Freiberger and the cast.
-Landau disliked the story so strongly that he wrote the following notes on his copy of the script: "All the credibility we're building up is totally forsaken in this script."; "...Story is told poorly."; and "The character of Koenig takes a terrible beating in this script — We're all schmucks."
-Anholt revealed that, "the more the cast complained about a script's flaws, the more intractable and unyielding Freiberger became."
-Dissatisfaction on Landau's part about scripts was not new to Year Two, though.
-Sylvia Anderson remembered that he often voiced criticisms of scripts during production of the first series.

-Series 2
+Byrne, who was contracted to write three episodes for series two, said of Freiberger, "I got along very well with him.
+But it was clear that we were in different universes as far as stories were concerned."

 With the last-minute renewal from Grade, the production team hit the ground running for Series Two.
-Johnny Byrne's script "The Biological Soul", involving the Alphans' encounter with the unstable Mentor of the planet Psychon and his biological computer Psyche, was rewritten to include the new character Maya and the rest of the format changes; the episode produced from this script was retitled "The Metamorph".
 Production began on 26 January 1976 and was scheduled to last a mere ten months for all episodes.

 To fulfil the scheduling requirement and cut production costs, Freiberger used the "double-up script" solution.
 During "double-up" instalments, two first-unit production teams would film two episodes simultaneously.
 Landau and some of the supporting cast would be given expanded roles and would film an episode on location or on sets constructed for that story in Pinewood's Soundstage "M", while Bain and the remaining supporting cast (also in expanded roles) would film their episode in the standing Alpha sets on Soundstage "L".
 Landau and Bain would then be given minor roles in the opposing episodes.
 This measure was used to complete eight stories as four pairs: "The Rules of Luton" and "The Mark of Archanon"; "The AB Chrysalis" and "Catacombs of the Moon"; "A Matter of Balance" and "Space Warp"; "Devil's Planet" and "Dorzak".
-A ninth episode, "The Beta Cloud", was intentionally scripted with only one day's worth of work for Landau and Bain to allow their planned holiday to the French Riviera not to delay the series' production; the four supporting cast members (Schell, Anholt, Tate and Merton) were the recipients of much greater than usual exposure.